 | Key messages of the World Radio Day 2020|

 - Radio can integrate people from diverse groups in their editorial teams, including women, juventud, minority from different origins, LGBTQI, people with disability and others.

 - Radio can fairly and equally represent all men, women and children by creating and broadcasting targeted programmes by and for specific sectors of society, while also reflecting the diversity of the population in mainstream programmes.
 Radio stations can also set diversity targets in programmes and regularly seek audience reactions to them.

 - To manage diversity radio stations can collect data and develop equal opportunity charters to promote diversity and inclusion in their workforce.

 - Duty-bearers, including media regulators, can promote a favorable environment for radio diversity to flourish by means of different measures: for example increasing the licensing of radio operated by a variety of groups, such as indigenous / native/minority people – and/or measuring progress of broadcasting organizations towards diversity.

 - News technologies increase diversity in radio.
-DAB/DAB+, online streaming, satellite radio and the spread of low-costs technologies have broaden the access to cost-effective methods of transmitting and broadcasting programmes.
-Similarly, podcasts have opened the door to new ways of producing and consuming audio content thus, increasing access to information and the variety of programmes available.
+DAB/DAB+, online streaming, satellite radio and the spread of low-costs technologies have broaden the access to cost-effective methods of transmitting and broadcasting programmes. similar, podcasts have opened the door to new ways of producing and consuming audio content thus, increasing access to information and the variety of programmes available.